DrugowitschLab/ML-from-scratch-seminar/VAE/code/steps.md

 ### Some hacks that seem to prevent instability of the gradients
 - remove bias terms on the encoder mean, and the encoder logvariance
-- initialize readout weights for mean and sigma to be distributed uniformly rather than
+- initialize readout weights for mean and var to be distributed uniformly rather than normal